Skip To Main Content

 Outstanding Female Athlete, New Orleans

 The Allstate Sugar Bowl has recognized the top male and female athletes (non-professional) from the Greater New Orleans area since 1978 – candidates must either play for a team that is based in the Greater New Orleans area or must be a native of the New Orleans area competing elsewhere.
 The honor is selected by the New Orleans Sports Awards Committee, which has been existence since 1957.
 All of the Sugar Bowl annual awards were presented on a calendar-year basis until 2009 when the Committee changed to an academic calendar (July-June).
 The annual awards banquet is typically held in late July or early August.
-Records from 1991-98 are not available.

 Outstanding Female Athlete, New Orleans